-SAMPLE SAMPLE OF LITERATURE REVIEW In the past one decade, there has been an increased concern about children being exposed to arious traumatic events and violence.
-Most of them end up developing studies give evidence that trauma and violence cause severe effects on the psychological development of a child.
-In addition, after a review of many studies, the results indicate that the impact of trauma and violence on the psychological development of the child and most of the results indicate that PTSD and depression disorder is among the major complications.
-This paper reviews some of practitioners should identify and treat PTSD reactions among children.
-Various the post-traumatic tress disorder and depression.
-Therefore the health SAMPLE OF LITERATURE REVIEW FOR PSYCHOLOGY CAPSTONE PROJECT (Karam, et al., 2014).
+In the past decade, there has been an increased concern about children being exposed to various traumatic events and violence.
+Most of them end up developing the post-traumatic stress disorder and depression.
+Therefore the health practitioners should identify and treat PTSD reactions among children.
+Various studies give evidence that trauma and violence cause severe effects on the psychological development of a child.
+In addition, after a review of many studies, the results indicate that the impact of trauma and violence on the psychological development of the child, and most of the results indicate that PTSD and depressive disorder is among the major complications.
+This paper reviews some of the empirical studies and research findings based on the PTSD, major depression disorders, and effects of trauma and violence on children's psychological development